Web Analytics Made Easy - Statcounter

 Georgia Palm Trees

 Georgia has subtropical zones along its coast.
-Scrubby, sandy areas are the right place for this Georgia native palm tree.
-Going farther inland, other palm trees have been cultivated and are doing well.
+Scrubby, sandy areas are the right place for a Georgia native palm tree.
+Other palm trees have been cultivated throughout Georgia, and are doing well.

 The most suitable areas in Georgia for palm trees are nearer the coast.
 The farther south along the coast, the better for growing palm trees.
 Like in The Savannah Area, probably our favorite Historic Southern City.